palashbhasme/solution_challenge/README.md

-# solution_challenge
+# Nutritrack - Google Solution Challenge 2024

-This is the readme for Google Solution Challenge 2024 for Nutritrack application.
-This app uses Gemini and Google Maps platform to provide maps and AI chatbot Nutri.AI feature.
+This README provides an overview of Nutritrack, an application developed for the Google Solution Challenge 2024.
+Nutritrack utilizes Gemini and the Google Maps platform to offer map functionality and an AI chatbot feature called Nutri.AI.

 ## Getting Started
-To run the code simply run main.dart file and which starts the log in screen of the application.
-You can either register or use these credentials: user name: palash69
+To run the application, follow these steps:

+Clone the repository to your local machine.
+Navigate to the project directory.
+Run main.dart to start the application.
+Upon launching, you will be directed to the login screen.
+If you encounter any issues during registration, you can use the following credentials:

+Username: palash69
-password: palash1234
+Password: palash1234
-In case there are problems registering user he above credentials.

-## Home Screen
+## Features
-Home Screen has for options:
+1. Nutri.AI Chatbot
-1) You can engage with Nutri.AI chatbot which levrages Google's Gemini to answer user's queries
+Engage with Nutri.AI, an AI-powered chatbot built using Google's Gemini technology.
+Nutri.AI provides answers to user queries related to nutrition, diet, and health.

-2) Map feature enables user to view nearby health center and NGO's
+2. Map Feature
+Explore nearby health centers and NGOs using the integrated Google Maps feature.
+This functionality helps users locate essential health services and resources conveniently.

+3. Health Tracking
-3) Track Health enables users to track their children's health parameters like heightm weight and allergies.
+Track your children's health parameters, including height, weight, and allergies, using the Health Tracking feature.
+This feature enables parents to monitor their children's health status effectively.

+# Acknowledgement
+We would like to thank Google for organizing the Solution Challenge 2024 and providing the opportunity to develop Nutritrack.